Public Impact Fellowships

 - Conduct research that has critical public impact.
 (Examples of relevant research include studies that aim to improve economic opportunity and well-being, health care, social justice, political participation, cultural engagement, and scientific or technical solutions to pressing social issues.)

-- Be willing to have research spotlighted/featured on both the Graduate Division’s and UCI’s website, brochures and social networks, and be able and available to effectively communicate and discuss their research in lay terms with prospective donors, legislators and/or their staff, and the media sometime during Winter and Spring quarters.
+- Be willing to have research spotlighted/featured on both the Graduate Division’s and UCI’s website, brochures and social networks, and be able and available to effectively communicate and discuss their research in lay terms with prospective donors, legislators and/or their staff, and the media during winter and spring quarters.

-- If selected as a finalist, student must be available to give a five-minute presentation to the selection committee, followed by a brief interview, on Tuesday, November 27, 2012 between 9:30 am - 12:30 pm.
+- If selected as a finalist, students must be available to give a brief presentation to the selection committee, with no visual aids, immediately followed by a brief interview.
+Interviews will be held in mid-to-late November.

-- Students must also provide the following items to their department:
+- Students must provide the following documents to their department:

 - A letter of recommendation from the student's faculty advisor

 - Departments must complete the Nomination Form.
 Please save nomination forms in Microsoft Word in the following format: "IMPACT NOM - SID#.doc", e.g. "IMPACT NOM - 12345678.doc"

 - Departments should print the nomination form and assist students in obtaining original signatures

 - Once forms are final with signatures, please scan documents to a single PDF file for each nominee in this order:

 - Nomination Form (signed by the Faculty Advisor and Associate Dean)

 - Student Information Form (signed by the student)

 - Faculty advisor letter of recommendation